hawley-jeffrey-bah/payment-accuracy/website/pages/programs/dhs-federal-emergency-management-agency-fema-hazard-mitigati-2c8e3e80.md

     cyp5: '0.00'
 - Actions_Taken:
   - Action_Taken: Completed
+    Completion_Date: FY2023 Q4
+    Description_Action_Taken: "The National Emergency Management Information System\
+      \ (NEMIS) is a database system used to track disaster data for FEMA and recipient\
+      \ emergency management offices.
+NEMIS supports emergency management at a disaster\
+      \ site and enables FEMA to integrate mitigation and planning operations with\
+      \ FEMA programs and disaster assistance.
+NEMIS enables data to be coordinated\
+      \ throughout a disaster, from monitoring an incident to providing assistance\
+      \ to communities affected by a disaster. \n\nThe NEMIS HMGP System is the Mitigation\
+      \ module of NEMIS.
+This module provides a way to administer HMGP information\
+      \ and grant applications.
+It interacts with some of the other NEMIS modules\
+      \ such as Declaration, Preliminary Damage Assessment, and Emergency Support.\
+      \ The NEMIS HMGP System can track project applications through workflow processes\
+      \ and work packets.
+For each task in a workflow process, the system generates\
+      \ a work packet.
+Users access the work packet to accomplish the steps in the\
+      \ process.
+The NEMIS HMGP System executes work packets and workflow to assist\
+      \ in automating the Eligibility Determination, Project Review and Approval,\
+      \ Application Review and Approval, etc."
+    Mitigation_Strategy: atp1_1
+  - Action_Taken: Completed
     Completion_Date: FY2023 Q2
     Description_Action_Taken: Effective March 2023, FEMA released the updated Hazard Mitigation Assistance Program and Policy Guide (HMA Guide).
 The purpose of